 - What makes TTFS’ safety signage different

-For this reason, it is necessary that safety signs are easy to understand.
-Simple graphics or words work far better than complex instruction in allowing a person to make an immediate decision.
+For this reason, it is necessary that work safety signs are easy to understand.
+Simple graphics or words work far better than complex instructions in allowing a person to make an immediate decision.
 Many are typically recognisable, such as the red circular prohibition sign, but others might need to be more specific depending on the situation.

 Australia has legislation in place that started that signs are legally required to be used in any occupational environment, whether it’s a construction site or an office building.
 Complying with these laws is therefore both beneficial and essential.

-These are a few of the main safety signs that are used by Australian businesses to abide by occupational health and safety standards:
+These are a few of the main work safety signs that are used by Australian businesses to abide by occupational health and safety standards:

 Prohibition signs are specific to actions that are not permitted.
-These could be actions such as ‘you cannot use your mobile phone’, ‘you cannot smoke in this area’, ‘you cannot enter’ and so on.
+These could be actions such as ‘you cannot use your mobile phone’, ‘you cannot smoke in this area’, ‘high voltage’, ‘you cannot enter’ and so on.
 Prohibition safety signs are usually black text on a white background and a red circle with a line through an image displaying a particular action.

-Fire safety signs are used to help workers and visitors find the location of fire extinguishers and other safety equipment in the event of a fire.
+Fire safety signs are used to help workers and visitors find the location of fire alarms, fire extinguishers and other safety equipment in the event of a fire.
 Fire safety signs are usually white text on a red background.

-These signs help workers find the location of emergency facilities and equipment.
+These workplace signs help workers find the location of emergency related facilities and equipment.
 These could be facilities such as emergency exits, first aid kits and so on.
 An emergency information sign usually has white text on a green background.

 These signs are specific to warn of hazards or potential hazards or dangerous goods that are likely to be life-threatening.
 Danger signs have black text and a red oval on the top with the word ‘DANGER’ written in white.

 At TTFS, we have a range of custom signs that are used to improve safety in a number of workplaces.
-We can help you take that one step further than your competitors by branding your sign, increasing brand awareness whilst meeting occupational health and safety standards.
+We can help you take that one step further than your competitors by branding your sign, and increasing brand awareness whilst meeting occupational health and safety standards.

-Our safety signs are cost-effective, lightweight, weather-resistant and durable.
+Our health and safety signs are cost-effective, lightweight, weather-resistant and durable.
 They are the most commonly used signage product on temporary fencing and for short-term signage use such as real estate signs and for events and festivals.
 Our custom corflute safety signs are also significantly cheaper than other signage products constructed from PVC, metal and vinyl.

 We offer customisation on all types of safety signage including mandatory signs, prohibition signs, warning signs, fire safety signs, emergency information signs and danger signs.